Where One Life Ends...

 Treta nodded, “Then you await my signal.”

 Kala felt the tap of Treta’s paw against her arm as he signaled for her to follow him.
 Quickly, she hurried to keep up with the Captain, staying close as he pushed easily through the crowd.
 Mr. Dioli was no longer with them, and Kala almost felt sorry the loss of his presence.
 Every alien that passed them took the opportunity to stare her down.
 So many fearsome faces, and each with a challenging and hungry look in their eyes.
-Kala was grateful to be free from the wet cling of their gaze as the two stepped once more into the Captain’s cabin as the door was closed behind them.
+Kala was grateful to be free from the wet cling of their gaze as the two stepped once more into the Captain’s cabin and the door was closed behind them.

 “So my dear,” Treta began, walking toward his desk and the large window.
 “We’re about to make way on this bold new adventure.
 And though the men wait on my word to depart, the Monoceros waits on yours and the promise of your agreement to help us acquire the bounty we seek.”
 He turned then, slowly and with a glint of mischief shimmering in his eye.
 For the first time the captain gave her a full smile, showing off his sharp white teeth.
 “Shall we begin?”